ErpNetDocs/winclient/introduction/barcode-commands/barcode-modes/serial-number-mode.md

 The ‘Serial number mode’ mode can be selected:
 - **manually** from the drop down list in the Barcode panel.
 - **manually** by entering the **fast command #SERIAL#** in the main field when panel is operating in one one of the serial number modes.
-- **automatically** after the selection of the product through the **‘Main (barcode/command/name) mode** -
+- **automatically** after the selection of the product through the **[Main (barcode/command/name) mode](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/main-mode.html)** -

 if the ‘Use serial numbers’ option in the Barcode settings is activated **AND** the products ‘Is serialized’ **AND:**

 -it is the first use of the panel after opening the form **AND** the current mode is selected in the field ‘Default mode for serial numbers input’ in the Barcode panel settings

 **OR**